kaisolve/Flutter-Projects/Nami/kreis/README.md

-# Kreis - E-commerce App with Flutter
+# Circle - E-commerce App with Flutter
  <!-- Insert your logo or any image representing the project -->

-Kreis is an e-commerce application built with Flutter, featuring login/sign-up, order management, API integration, and more.
+Circle is an e-commerce application built with Flutter, featuring login/sign-up, order management, API integration, and more.
 This project uses the Provider package for state management, Firebase for phone authentication, and a clean architecture design.
 It supports multiple languages and includes features like favorites and location-based services.

 ## Features
 **State Management:** Utilizes Provider for state management.